viktorbezdek/awesome-github-projects/README.md

 ## Rust

+- [clockworklabs/SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) - Multiplayer at the speed of light
 - [supabase-community/postgres-language-server](https://github.com/supabase-community/postgres-language-server) - A Language Server for Postgres
 - [SilasMarvin/lsp-ai](https://github.com/SilasMarvin/lsp-ai) - LSP-AI is an open-source language server that serves as a backend for AI-powered functionality, designed to assist and empower software engineers, not replace them.
 - [block/goose](https://github.com/block/goose) - an open source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM